0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/5ed43dd5-c2bc-44aa-a77a-23d328d77466)

-3. In the Deatisl section on the left, change the following 3 settings from the default settings.
+3. In the Details section on the left, change the following 3 settings from the default settings.

    * In the Physics section change the Linear Damping field to zero (0).
    * In the Collision section, check the box next to Simulation Generates Hit Events.